User2596/Employee-Management-System/README.md

 - The employee information is stored in a single CSV file, which may not be scalable for larger systems.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE.md` file for details.